 Tools for Taking Big Notes

-An alternative to such "intra-note-navigation" would be to selectively display certain extracts of a big note.
-This is essentially the purpose of folding and related functionalities, which are therefore also more valuable for big notes.
+An alternative to such within-note-navigation would be to only selectively display certain parts of a big note.
+This is essentially the purpose of folding and related functionalities, which are therefore more valuable for big notes.
 After all, folding a heading in a note that only has two headings does not really make much sense.
 Database-type plugins, too, can be useful in this regard, if not for the ability to aggregate notes, but for their ability to selectively query for specific note contents like tasks.
-Closely related, there is also the possibility of increasing the scannability of a note.
+Somewhat related, there is also the possibility of increasing the scannability of a note.
 Colorful tags, icons for internal links or icons for external links don't just look pretty but create visual anchor points for finding relevant information in a larger note.
 The minimap-feature of code editors goes in a similar direction, and I suspect that we are going to see minimaps-functionalities appearing in note-taking apps sooner or later as well.

 As explained before, big note systems tend to create structure via note-formatting rather than note-linking.
 This means that any tools that help with the creation of structure within a note become more relevant for vaults consisting of large notes.
 On the one hand, there are tools that automatically create a Table of Contents.
-On the other hand, there are tools for quicker re-arranging list items or automatically fixing heading levels.
+On the other hand, there are tools for quickly re-arranging list items or automatically fixing heading levels.
 However, while links to other notes are less important, they still carry some value for big note systems.
 The ability to link to specific headings or even blocks can make it far more comfortable to navigate a vault consisting of large notes.
 Notably, such links can be also used to link from a location in a note to a different location inside the very same note, too.

 Chris Grieser is a Research Associate in Sociology at the Technical University of Berlin (Germany).
 In his PhD-Project, he investigates the governance of software ecosystems.
 Also known as